An Interview with Geraldine.

 Geraldine: Smiles, it’s great to be here.

-Geraldine: No, not really.
-But my practice is unique!
+Geraldine: My practice is unique!
 I wanted to provide a practice where my clients would receive a ‘deep transitional change of removing negative emotions’.
-Whether these derive from past, current or present problem in life.
+Whether these derive from the past, current or present problem in life.
 Emotional distress will occur.
 Therefore, Counselling helps to remove problems of past to present.
 While Life Coaching helps the client from present to future!
-For example, If feelings of ‘anxiety or anger’ arise as a result of a broken relationship, online dating issue or redundancy.
-I would begin to remove feelings of past hurts or pain.
-Then apply Life Coaching techniques to re-build confidence, shape your future and help you attain your goals”.

 Interviewer: So, what makes your services unique besides combining at times?

 Geraldine: Well, I use various therapies including Person-centred.
 This directly targets the inner core of my client needs.
 One type of therapy cannot always work with a particular issue per se.
-For example, FST (Family Systems Therapy) can work best when resolving relational issues within Families and Person Centred Therapy works well with Individuals.
-It resolves their problems within the family unit. and better understand group dynamics.
-You will then use confidence coaching and combine this with health coaching which maintains a calmer disposition with the family unit.
+For example, Marital counselling can work best when resolving relational issues of couples and Strength-Based to resolve conflicts.

-This I believe is the turning point when as a counsellor/therapist you understand the complexities of issues and embed this with the right form of therapy.
+This I believe is the turning point when as a therapist you understand the complexities of issues and embed this with the right form of therapy.

 Interviewer: Do you offer counselling and life coaching separately?

 Geraldine: Yes I do!
 This is another added benefit of my practice.
-For example, you can use career coaching to help with redundancy or temporary job loss and depression in counselling to cope with health issues or others.
+For example, you can use career coaching to help with temporary job loss and depression in counselling by removing this obstacle.

 Interviewer?
 That is unique!
 Sounds great!